splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 Make the following changes to the unit file(s) configured in the main section:

-* Add the name of the user create above immediately after the Service declaration, as shown in the snippet below:
+* Add the name of the user created above immediately after the Service declaration, as shown in the snippet below:

 ```
 [Service]